ARICOMA-D365BC/AC-dynamics365smb-docs.cs-cz-OmegaT/target/install-desktop-app.md

 > [!IMPORTANT]
 > If you're using Business Central 2021 release wave 1 (version 18) or earlier, you can't install the app as described in this article.
 Instead, install the app from [Microsoft Store](https://go.microsoft.com/fwlink/?LinkId=734848).
 For more information and help about installing this legacy app, see [Preparing For and Installing the Business Central App](/dynamics365/business-central/dev-itpro/deployment/install-business-central-app).

-## Viz související školení na webu [Microsoft Learn](/learn/modules/alternative-interfaces-dynamics-365-business-central/index)
+## Podívejte se na související školení na webu [Microsoft Learn](/learn/modules/alternative-interfaces-dynamics-365-business-central/index)

 ## Viz také